-When it comes to the topic of repinning, reducing the number of repins on your account is definitely a good idea in 2021.
+When it comes to the topic of repinning, reducing the number of repins on your account is definitely a good idea.

 The number of repins doesn’t have to be zero, but you should always aim to have more “fresh” pins than repins.
 As long as the ratio favors fresh, you should be fine.

-You can learn more about the algorithm changes in my Free 2021 Pinterest Strategy Guide.
-Enter your email below, and I’ll send it your way:
+You can learn more about the algorithm changes and get the most updated strategy information in my Free Pinterest Strategy Guide below.

 I’ve been told by many of my peers that I should be charging for this guide because it’s packed with so much insight!
 But for now, it’s totally free, and I hope it helps you get some clarity on all the Pinterest madness that’s been going on lately.

 Save this post to your Pinterest Marketing board for later! ⤵️

 - Learn Pinterest SEO & Get Your Pins Ranking in Search Results! (use the code RANK for a steep discount)

 - Should You Delete Old Idea Pins?
 Read this before you decide!

 - How to Set Up a Pinterest Business Account

 - Did You Know You Can Use Your Pinterest Account for Market Research?? — It’s Easy + FREE!